syoyo/tinygltf/examples/mesh-modify/README.md

-# Mesh dump experiment
+# Mesh modify experiment

 Sometimes we want to tweak mesh attributes(e.g. vertex position, uv coord, etc). glTF itself does not allow ASCII representation of such data.

 This example show how to

-- Export mesh data from .bin to .csv
+- Export mesh data from .bin to .obj
-- Import mesh data to .bin(update corresponding buffer data) from .csv
+- Import mesh data to .bin(update corresponding buffer data) from .obj

 ## Requirement